enterpriseDomain/ClassMaker/README.md

 ClassSupplier
 ============

-ClassSupplier is a Java library for creating the code immediately available to call.
-The code is created according to EMF model-based blueprint and is loaded by the OSGi .
+ClassSupplier is a Java library for creating the code that is immediately available to call.
+The code is created according to EMF model-based blueprint and is loaded by the OSGi.

 Example: